SAP-samples/process-automation-enablement/Workshops/LCNC_Roadshow/Build Apps/3 Details Page/3_2 Data Connection/Readme.md

 # Data Connection for Details Page.

-The app will have two Data Conenctions: <br>
+The app will have two Data Connections: <br>
   i) Document Management System (DMS) - to store the invoice from the application<br>
  ii) SAP Build Process Automation - to trigger the invoice processing.<br>